 Inside, Day of the Dead décor contributes to the vibrant and artsy interior, while the open kitchen and steady stream of patrons contribute to the lively atmosphere.

-Favorite tacos include the crispy fish, chicken tinga and signature Black Rooster asada.
+Favorite tacos include the crispy fish, chicken tinga, and signature Black Rooster asada.
 Several vegetarian options are also available.
-Whatever you do, make sure to order the made to order fresh guacamole.
+Whatever you do, make sure to order the made-to-order fresh guacamole.
 Just a heads up, the restaurant closes daily for a few hours between lunch and dinner, so get your fix before 2pm or after 5pm.
 Both locations are also closed on Mondays.

 Bonus: Black Rooster is located next door to The Guesthouse and the two combined make for an amazing double date.